PRM-011: Use of Working Time and University Equipment for Personal or Commercial Purposes

 Equipment Brought onto Grounds by Students for Sponsored Events:

-The following equipment must be approved and/or inspected by the appropriate facility director or equipment supervisor prior to any scheduled event sponsored by a student organization:
+The following equipment must be approved (using the Equipment Approval Form) and/or inspected by the appropriate facility director or equipment supervisor prior to any scheduled event sponsored by a student organization:

 Use of Equipment by Non-University Persons or Organizations: